 Know two ways to get out of every room in your home and decide where to meet once you get outside.
-Be sure to include your pets in your plan and to have leashes or carriers available near every exit.
+The same is true if you live in an apartment – know where the stairs and external doors are.
+Be sure to include your pets in your plan and to have leashes or carriers readily available.

 While it’s obviously vital to have working smoke detectors in your home, for pet fire safety you may want to think about upgrading a step further.

 Consider using monitored smoke detectors, says the American Kennel Club.
 These devices are connected to a monitoring center so emergency responders can be contacted when you’re not home.

 6. Know where your pet is likely to hide.